kaaariyaaa/MCBEAddonTemplate/README.md

 *   `npm run watch`
     Watches for changes in your source files (`.ts`, `.json`, etc.) and automatically rebuilds and packages the add-on.

+*   `npm run create-local-release "<commit message>"` Commits current changes, increments the patch version in `package.json`, creates a new Git tag, builds the project, and generates a `.mcaddon` file.
+Replace `<commit message>` with your desired commit message.